plone/plone.restapi/docs/source/content.md

 ---
 html_meta:
-  "description": ""
+  "description": "plone.restapi not only exposes content objects via a RESTful API, but the API consumer can create, read, update, and delete a content object."
-  "property=og:description": ""
+  "property=og:description": "plone.restapi not only exposes content objects via a RESTful API, but the API consumer can create, read, update, and delete a content object."
-  "property=og:title": ""
+  "property=og:title": "Content Manipulation"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Content, Manipulation"
 ---

 # Content Manipulation